saisun229/okCupidTakeHome/README.md

 * The main app folder, `/src/`, where you'll be making your changes.
 * A [ducks](https://medium.com/@scbarrus/the-ducks-file-structure-for-redux-d63c41b7035c#.5chqfp84p)
   file, `/src/madlibs.js`.
-This file contains the reducer, the initial state, along with some example actions.
+This file contains the reducer, the initial state, along with an example action.
 * A constants file, `/src/constants.js`.
 It contains the questions and potential essay templates.
 * A helpers file, `/src/helpers.js`.
 It contains a function with templates for a given field.
-* A folder for React components, `/src/components/`.
+* A folder for React components, `/src/components/`, and one for Redux containers, `src/containers`.

 ## Requirements

 * Prompts appear in the left column, and the essay preview on the right.
-* Each "prompt" consists of a question and an input.
+* Each prompt consists of a question and an input.
-* When the user blurs the input, the app should "save" their response and update the essay preview.
+* When the user blurs the input, "save" their response and update the essay preview.
 * To generate the essay preview, choose one of the available templates at random.
 * Changing one answer should re-roll that answer's template, but not the chosen templates of other fields.
+* Blurring a field without changing the answer should not re-roll that field's template.
 * The user's responses in the essay preview should be bold.
 * When the user has answered and blurred all questions, an "Edit" button appears.